-- PsycARTICLES Database of full-text articles from 63 journals published by the American Psychological Association.
+- PsycARTICLES Database of full-text articles from journals published by the American Psychological Association.

-Additional journal collections
+Additional journal and databases

 - Scopus is the world’s largest abstract and citation database, containing 24,600 journals from 5,000 publishers.
 It is excellent for literature reviews or for finding out what has been published in your area as it can locate high quality journal articles, book chapters and more, for any subject.